AdobeDocs/experience-manager-learn.nl-NL/help/cloud-service/authentication/authentication.md

 ---
 title: Verificatie in AEM as a Cloud Service
-description: Leer over authentificatie in AEM as a Cloud Service.
+description: Meer informatie over verificatie in AEM as a Cloud Service.
 version: Cloud Service
 feature: Security
 topic: Development, Integrations, Security